Canada’s GHS Implementation: Phase 3 Near Completion

 Another difference between the two countries is the use of Trade Secrets.
 Unlike the US, in order to mask a chemical name or CAS in Canada, one must apply for a Trade Secret number.
 Any SDS coming into Canada claiming a trade secret without a government-issued number is not compliant.

 So, you’ve discovered your SDSs are not compliant.
 What now?
 Who do we contact?

 Contact Dell Tech Laboratories.
-We are your experts in GHS classification and can help convert your existing SDS into a format that meets Canadian or the US requirements.
-We offer our SDSs in English, Canadian French and Spanish.
+We are your experts in GHS classification and can help convert your existing SDS into a format that meets Canadian or US requirements.
+We offer our SDSs in English, Canadian French, and Spanish.
 Our SDSs include a complimentary GHS hazard label to include within your overall label.

 If you would like more information about these aforementioned GHS amendments or to change your existing documents to use approved Trade Secrets numbers in Canada, please contact Dell Tech Laboratories for further details on our SDS authoring process.

 Dell Tech has provided professional, confidential consulting services to the chemical specialty

 industry in Canada, the USA, Europe, and Asia for the last 40 years.